 Gain uniformity

 A typical scenario would be running with the PiLas laser at a ~10kHz external trigger rate, tuning the intensity down to a “single photon mode” (or adding appropriate ND filters), focusing light onto a small (few hundred mm diameter) spot in a scanned HRPPD pad center, and collecting ~105 events per pad with say ~95% of the events producing no detected photoelectrons (Poissonian distribution with <m> ~ 0.05).
 Gain saturation is not an issue in this mode.
-Information from the neighboring pixels is of no interest (but can be a topic of a limited scale separate study).
-The ratio of single photon events to the multi-photon ones is ~40:1 . ~5k “useful” events is sufficient to evaluate the MPV, perhaps without even folding in a multi-photon part of the distribution.
+Information from the neighboring pixels is of no interest (but should be a topic of a limited scale separate study).
+The ratio of single photon events to the multi-photon ones is ~40:1 . ~5k “useful” events is sufficient to evaluate the MPV.
 With a proper DRS4 calibration, this allows one to evaluate the absolute gain.
 Also, for this measurement, the photon flux monitoring is not really needed.

+It should be noted (see for instance slide 5 here) that going down to a “true single photon mode” may not actually be needed, except as a reference measurement, since one can extract the information from data with <m> ~ 0.5 as well, folding in a multi-photon part of the distribution.

 One may want to perform such a scan for several combinations of the photocathode, bias, and transfer voltages, but a single measurement where HRPPD achieves a gain of ~106 should suffice.

-Such a scan (perhaps at a 2.5 GS/s sampling rate though, see later) should also allow one to define thresholds per pixel for the DCR measurements.
+Such a scan should also allow one to define thresholds per pixel for the DCR measurements.

 Spectral Quantum Efficiency